 Narrowing Down to Find Common Ground: Shared Agreements for Effective Literacy Instruction in California

-This new working paper released by Pivot Learning reflects collective consensus on key topics concerning (1) literacy and multilingual and English learner students; (2) early screening and assessment; and (3) foundational skills among leading following literacy experts.
+This new working paper released by Pivot Learning reflects collective consensus among literacy experts on key topics concerning (1) literacy and multilingual and English learner students; (2) early screening and assessment; and (3) foundational skills.

 To learn more about the paper and how it was developed, see Can common ground be found on teaching reading in California?
 (EdSource)